mathnabit/livestream-antmedia/README.md

 ## Future Improvements

+- Add user authentication and authorization for secure meeting management.
+- Implement WebSockets for real-time updates to enhance user experience.
+- Implement dynamic JWT management, including short-lived access tokens and refresh tokens, for enhanced security and scalability.
+- Add more meetings management features.

 ## License

 Any work or source code produced as part of this project, including but not limited to modifications, enhancements, or derivative works,